TLINDEN/rpnc/README.md

 and 6  from the stack,  add them  and push the  result 11 back  to the stack.

-However, if  you are in  collector mode, then  all the items  would be added, the sub stack would be cleared and the result 14 would be added to the stack.
+However, if  you are in  batch mode, then  all the items  would be added, the sub stack would be cleared and the result 14 would be added to the stack.